A Galactic Self-Portrait: Density Structure and Integrated Properties of the Milky Way Disk: Data Availability

 \section{Data Availability}

-The SDSS DR17 data is publicly available, and more information including data access instructions can be found at \url{https://www.sdss4.org/dr17/}.
+The SDSS DR17 data are publicly available, and more information including data access instructions can be found at \url{https://www.sdss4.org/dr17/}.
 The {\texttt{distmass}} value-added catalog is available for download through the SDSS Science Archive Server (\url{https://data.sdss.org/sas/dr17/apogee/vac/apogee-distmass/}).
-All code required for reproducing the APOGEE selection function, the number density MCMC fits, and the figures in this study is provided at \url{https://github.com/astrojimig/mw_density_imig2025}.
+All code required for reproducing the APOGEE selection function, the {file containing the best-fit parameter results of our density profiles}, and {all} figures in this study is provided on GitHub \url{https://github.com/astrojimig/mw_density_imig2025} {which is also on Zenodo under DOI:}{\dataset[10.5281/zenodo.16423243]{\doi{10.5281/zenodo.16423243}}.}.

 {A\arabic{table}}